Welcome to Year 6!

 Maths:

 In Maths, we follow the Herts Essentials Scheme for learning.
-During the Autumn term, we will work on a range of topics:
+During this term, we will work on a range of topics:

 We use a mastery approach in mathematics, so the children will prove their ideas in different ways including images, bar models and representations.